CamCove-Crichton/Whiskey-d_Away/README.md

 - Then proceeded to add in a view to capture the save info information in the payment intent, to be able to call it and then once confirmed if the save info is true or false, it then runs the confirm card payment
 - I then added in original_basket and stripe_pid to my Booking model, so I could use this as a gaurantee for the webhook to check if the order has been created in the database or not, before creating a new order from the webhook
 - As I started working on my user profiles app, I knew I still needed to add a feature in for date of birth to be able to determine that the user booking the tour experience was over the age of 18, so I introduced it in the Profile model but I also wanted to introduce it to the booking form, in case I do not get to having user ensure they have an account before making a booking, then I have the validation in the booking form to ensure the user making the booking is over 18 years of age
+I then moved onto creating the Profiles app in the project and started by adding a basic view, then the url and including the url in my project level urls as well as creating a very basic template to render to get going with the user profile

 ### Future Developments